jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/sheet.md

 - Takes in a list of Issie Components and Issie Connections and returns
     * Ok x -> Some <Map<ConnectionId, int Option> | None
     * Error {Msg : string; ConnectionsAffected : ConnectionId list}
-- In the first case where we have Ok x and Some y, we simply tell all the connections to update with the specified width
+- In the first case where we have Ok x we simply tell all the connections to update with the specified width
-- In the second case where we have Ok x and None, we ask Symbol what the width should be.
+- In the second case where we have Error then send the error highlight messages for the relevant connections/symbols
-    * If both port widths for the connection are equal, update the connection to that width
+- Known issue and workaround
-    * If the port widths are not equal, then send the error highlight messages for the relavent connections/symbols
+    - The inferConnectionsWidth only returns one error, even when multiple are present
-- In the third case where we have Error then send the error highlight messages for the relavent connections/symbols
+    - To overcome this, if an error is detected we call inferConnectionsWidth for each connection and concatenate the result

 ## Interface Functions